Low Water Landscape Program

 Flagstaff is a high desert community with arid conditions.
 Maintaining a traditional lawn is water intensive and challenging in this environment.
 The purpose of the Low Water Landscape Program is to support homeowners and commercial property owners in converting their traditional lawns to intentionally designed landscapes that include low-water-use plant and tree species.
 You can have a beautiful yard that has native plants, and use significantly less water than a lawn.
 We are here to help with knowledge, resources and a $0.25 per square foot rebate for converting your lawn to a low water landscape!

 We've partnered with the Arboretum of Flagstaff for some great materials and tools to help you get started with redesigning your yard!
 You'll find links to the Watering Guide, Landscaping with Native Plants, Common Weeds, Assessing your Property, and Neighborhood Plant Lists, including links to local landscapers and local native and low-water plant vendors.

-- Applicant must use water currently to maintain and irrigate a lawn.
-No rebates are issued for converting plant-less landscapes to a low water landscape yard.
+- Do you currently have a turf lawn that you maintain with irrigation?
+(Rebates are not issued for converting plant-less landscapes to a low water landscape yard)